FAQ

 Can you recommend international sources for supplies?

 While I have no personal experience sewing with the felt from these vendors, I have a reference list of international wool felt vendors that have been recommended to me by customers from three different continents.
-Some of the vendors listed even offer kits which complement my patterns.
+Some of the vendors listed offer kits which complement my patterns.
 Be sure to ask!
 Click here to view the list!

 Do you supply file formats for automatic cutters, like Cricut?

 Nope.
 For my ornaments, cutting the shapes beforehand with a digital automatic cutting machine does not work well.
 The embroidery is done by hand, and if you pre-cut the pieces they are often way too small to work with comfortably.
 If you try to cut them with a cutter after you do the embroidery, the outlines will no longer match up because the embroidery naturally pulls in the edges a bit.
 Embrace doing it the old fashioned way and enjoy the process.
-You’ll get the best results by carefully trimming the embroidered pieces by hand, as laid out in my instructions.
+You’ll get the best results by carefully trimming the embroidered pieces by hand, per my instructions.
 Cutting out the pieces as you go is actually one of the least time consuming steps!

 Can I sell items that I make with your sewing patterns?